comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-design-doc.md

 ### Story D
 ![image info](./images/items.png)

 Both Amy Ambassador and Sally Student should be able to access the library of equipment and their availability status.
-Each type of equipment is listed in its own card and grouped by whether it is available or not with a brief description.
-Available equipment types have a button that links to story E.  The my checkouts button links to Sally Student's checkout history.
+Each type of equipment is listed in its own card that is grouped by whether it is currently available.
+Each card has a button that redirects to a page to view availability and checkout.
+Cards in the currently available section have the button labeled "checkout"; cards in the currently  unavailable section have the button labeled "view availability".
+The my checkouts button links to Sally Student's checkout history.
 ![image info](./images/history.png)

 Sally Student can view current and previous checkouts including device ID, type, dates, and status.